shadowed1/ChromeOS_PowerControl/README.md

 __FanControl:__
 - Uses ectool's fanduty control and autofanctrl for manual and automatic control.
-- Pairs fanduty with x86_pkg_temp to create a script for a user adjustable fan-temperature curve.
+- Pairs fanduty with x86_pkg_temp for a user adjustable fan-temperature curve.
 - Uses hysteresis formula to attempt a better sounding and performing fan curve than the OEM provides.
 - Uses a kickstart mechanism when fan leaves 0% to enable zero RPM mode for any fan type.